BOBO41/GameStore/README.md

 ### Documentation

-See the api documentation using swagger calling
+See the API documentation using swagger calling

 ```
 localhost:<random-port>/swagger